gooseberry/smoke/docs/games/doom.md

 !!!
 Tip ""
-    There is a reason that, before the term First Person Shooter (FPS) was coined, FPS games were known as *Doom clones*.
-This game made the genre what it is.
+    There is a reason that games were known as *Doom clones* before the term First Person Shooter was coined.
+Doom may not have created the FPS genre, but it perfected it.
 It's simple, it's fast, it's fun.
-The original Doom is still the best and for good reasons.
+Games today still can't recreate the pure adrenaline fun of the original Doom.

 # Game Details